wheissmd/FrameTool/README.md

 > ⚠️ **Important:** The analyzed video must be free of screen tearing.
 Any tearing will cause the app to falsely detect new frames.
 Poor bitrate of the video might also result in falsely detecting new frames, it is not recommended to process the videos recorded on Intel Arc by its own codec (AMD and Nvidia is fine as long as its reasonable bitrate).
 Additionally, the app does **not** report FPS values higher than the framerate the video was recorded at.

-> ⚠️ **Note:** Tearing Detection algorithm is available in v0.2.X, however, it is experimental and known to produce both false negative and positive results.
+> ⚠️ **Note:** Tearing Detection algorithm is available in v0.2.0 and newer, however, it is experimental and known to produce both false negative and positive results.
 You can use this mode for entertainment, but it is in the early development stage.
-To acccess this mode hold ⌥ (Option Button) in the settings menu.
+To access this mode hold ⌥ (Option Button) in the settings menu.

 ---

 ## System Requirements

 - Tested on **Apple Silicon Macs only**, however the v0.1.0 and newer **may** run on **Intel-based Macs**
-- **8GB RAM recommended** for Single threading processing
-- **16GB RAM recommended** for Multithreading accelleration for 4K videos under 1 minute long
+- **16GB RAM recommended** for Multithreading acceleration
-- **24GB RAM recommended** for Multithreading accelleration for 4K videos over 1 minute long
 - macOS Sequoia 15.1 or newer for v0.1.0 and newer

 ---